(West Virginia, US)

 Hello Derrick.
-Thank you for taking the time to write your own web page.
+Thank you for taking the time to write your web page.

 It looks to me like the issue is/was with your Sound Card Driver.
 If this issue re-occurs, go to your Device Manager and look for 'Sound Video and Game Controllers'.

 It is likely you will see a 'Yellow Exclamation Mark' on your sound card driver – indicating a problem of some sort.

 Even if it doesn't have an exclamation mark, double-click your Sound Card device driver to look at the Status.

 Does the status say 'This device is working properly'?
 If it does, then we are looking at another problem.

-However, if you have a status, as suspected, like the ones in the image above, for example, then you have a driver-related problem to be fixed.
+However, if you have a status, as suspected, like the ones in the image above, for example, then you have a driver-related problem to be resolved.